-1.3.9 Machine translation
+1.3.9 Automatic suggestions

-Based on configuration and your translated language, Weblate provides you suggestions from several machine translation tools.
+Based on configuration and your translated language, Weblate provides you suggestions from several machine translation tools and Translation Memory.
 All machine translations are available in a single tab of each translation page.

 You can find the list of supported tools in Machine translation.